-According to the University of Texas, cold sores are common and highly contagious (6).
+According to the World Health Organization (WHO), herpes infections are highly contagious when symptoms such as ‘cold sores’ are present (8).
 The virus may be passed from one person to another.
-If the bump ruptures, the active virus could spread via lipstick, cups, utensils, kissing, or through oral sex (7).
+If the bump ruptures, the active virus could spread via lipstick, cups, utensils, kissing, or through oral sex (9).

-According to the UT Southwestern Medical Center, HSV 1 or the infection could pass from the infected person to the baby.
-This usually happens when the person kisses the baby or when the baby is touched after the cold sore is touched (8).
+According to the UT Southwestern Medical Center, HSV 1 or the cold sore infection could pass from the infected person to the baby.
+This usually happens when the person kisses the baby or when the baby is touched after the cold sore is touched (10).